Skip to main content

 Doctrinal Caution

-Recent theologians urge caution, emphasizing the need to temper “surrender” language with the biblical stress on discipleship, obedience, and perseverance.
+Recent theologians urge caution, emphasizing the need to temper “surrender” language with the biblical stress on discipleship, transformation, and perseverance.
 When “giving control” is uncoupled from responsible engagement, immaturity or even spiritual abuse can result, as believers are discouraged from thinking, questioning, or discerning truth.
-Which can dangerously lead to cults and abuse of authority.
+Which can dangerously lead to abuse.

 Theological Emphasis on Maturity Through Truth and Love